lytvyn139/game-ninja/README.md

 Coding DOJO bootcamp project, 2d platformer game

 ## Getting Started
 To run this game you need to start it with live server.
-You can move ninja across your browser screen, change his speed, and even can even cast teleport spell.
+Move your ninja across your browser screen, explore the world, change his speed, cast teleport spell, shoot-shit.

 ## Controls
 * move ⬆️/W